 Host With AFS Greater Los Angeles

 Interested in hosting an international high school student?
 Or, perhaps you know someone who is?
 Become a Global Family with AFS Greater Los Angeles.
 Open your home to the world and make a global connection: Host an AFS Exchange Student!

 Each year, more than 2,300 exchange students from 50+ countries can come to the US on AFS programs to study in high schools and live with host families.
 By hosting an AFS Exchange Student in your home, you will start seeing the world differently.

 We are currently recruiting host families for the 2019-20 school year.
-Below is a list of a few students that that will be coming to our area.
+Below is a short bio of students that that will be coming to our area.
 Clicking on their name will provide you with a description of the student including their “Letter to the Host Family”.